symfony/symfony-docs/components/messenger/transports.rst

 A receiver is responsible for receiving messages from a source and dispatching them to the application.

-Let's say you already processed some "orders" in your application using a ``NewOrder`` message.
+You already processed some "orders" in your application using a ``NewOrder`` message.
 Now you want to integrate with a 3rd party or a legacy application but you can't use an API and need to use a shared CSV file with new orders.